Time-Varying Parameters as Ridge Regressions

 \section{Conclusion}

 I provide a new framework to estimate TVP models with potentially evolving volatility of shocks.
 It is conceptually enlightening and computationally very fast.
-Moreover, seeing such models as ridge regressions suggest a simple way to tune the amount of time variation, a neuralgic quantity.
+Moreover, seeing such models as ridge regressions suggest a simple way to tune the amount of time variation, a consequential quantity.
 The approach is easily extendable to have additional shrinkage schemes like sparse TVPs or reduced-rank restrictions.
 The proposed variants of the methodology are very competitive against the standard Bayesian TVP-VAR in simulations.
 Furthermore, they improve forecasts against standard forecasting benchmarks for variables usually associated with the need for time variation (US inflation and interest rates).
-Finally, I apply the tool to estimate time-varying IRFs via local projections.
-The large specification necessary to characterize adequately the evolution of monetary policy in Canada rendered this application likely unfeasible without the newly developed tools.
-I report that monetary policy shocks long-run impact on the price level increased substantially starting from the early 1990s (onset of inflation targeting), whereas the effects on real activity became milder.
-This finding is consistent with the hypothesized flattening of the Phillips' curve in advanced economies.
+Finally, I apply the tool to estimate time-varying IRFs via VAR and local projections.
+The large specifications necessary to adequately characterize the evolution of monetary policy in Canada rendered this application nearly unfeasible without the newly developed tools.
+I report that monetary policy shocks long-run impact on the price level increased substantially starting from the early 1990s (onset of inflation targeting), whereas the effects on unemployment became milder.

 \bibsep{5pt}

 \setstretch{0.3}

 \newcounter{saveeqn} {\value{section}} {\mbox{\Alph{saveeqn}.\arabic{equation}}}